AdrianoRuberto/HEIG-IoT/specifications_api_endpoints.md

 - **to**			*int* (timestamp UTC Unix)

 ##/api/parktime/\<id\>
-Get the mean parking time for a certain car, if specified, or for each car otherwise for a certain period.
+Get the mean parking time for a certain car otherwise for a certain period.
-Return the mean parking time of a/each car for the specified period.
+Return the mean parking time of a car for the specified period.

 - **parking**		*int*
 - **granularity**	*enum (year / month / day / hour)*